regebro/BigBad3/slides.rst

 .. note::

     165 of 200 are not too shabby.

     And 3 packages (Paste, python-cloudfiles, ssh) is deprecated and will not be ported.

-    6 packages (supervisor, fabric, Deliverance, sentry, tiddlywebplugins.tiddlyspace, flexget) is not libraries, but applications so you don't really need Python 3 support very much.
+    6 packages are not libraries, but applications so you don't really need Python 3 support very much.

     So really, it's only 26 of the top 200 packages that still need to support Python 3.
     And work is ongoing for most of them.

 ----

-:data-x: r-1600
+:data-x: r-3200
 :data-y: r-1000

 ----